jpittma1/ENPM673-Project2-Lane_Detection/README.md

 # 2) folder "adaptive_hist_data" with 25 images
 # 3) "whiteline.mp4" for problem 2
 # 4) "challenge.mp4" for problem 3
+NOTE: "functions.py" is only needed/used for problems 1 and 3
 #********************************************

 # Function modules used: numpy, cv2, scipy, matplotlib.pyplot, sys, math